 We were first appointed as auditor by the members in 2005.
-The period of total uninterrupted engagement is for the 19 financial years ended 31 December 2023.
+The period of total uninterrupted engagement is for the 20 financial years ended 31 December 2024.
 We have fulfilled our ethical responsibilities under, and we remain independent of the Group and Society in accordance with, UK ethical requirements including the FRC Ethical Standard applicable to public interest entities.
 No non-audit services prohibited by that standard were provided.

-Materiality: Group financial statements as a w 0.6% (2022: 0.6%) (2022:£907k) of net assets

-Coverage 99.7%% (2022:99.
-6%) of Group net assets

-Key audit matters vs 2022

-Recurring risks Lifetime Mortgages 4

-Impairment losses on loans and advances
+Overview Materiality: Group annual accounts as a who 0.6% (2023: 0.6%) o 023:£980k) f net assets Coverage 97% (2023: 99.7%) o f Group net assets Key audit matters vs 2023 Recurring risks Valuation of lifetime mortgages ¥ Impairment of loans and advances to customers ¥